LuisFelipeLeivaH/MODI-Retina/Practica/README.md

 ./CreateDelete_docs.bash
 ```

-If for some reason the executable is corrupted and you need to reinstall it or you want to erase the training files and restart a new simulation you may have to go to the 'Practica' foldier and then execute the following in the terminal.
+If you want to erase the training files and restart a new simulation or for some reason the executable is corrupted or edited and you need to reinstall it you may have to go to the 'Practica' foldier and then execute the following in the terminal.

 ```
 ./CleanAll.bash